Bumblebee202111/doubean-public/README.md

 - [Latest release][latest-elease]
 - Supported Android versions: 8.1 - 14 (and also 15, virtually)
 - Feel free to file issues
   - Specifically, if some data doesn't show, an error on JSON parsing probably occurs.
-Including the title, related urls of the resource (gained from the Douban app), or raw JSON response (if possible) in the issue might help solve it
+Including the content title, related urls of the resource (gained from the Douban app), or raw JSON response (if possible) in the issue might help solve it
 - It's suggested to let the Douban app coexist
   - Please support the official product
   - Lots of content is missing in doubean